WASP System Deployment

-The W.A..SP system has been designed to be rapidly deployable using W.A.S.P system nodes that can be installed in fixed locations as well as vehicle and trailer mounted and man-portable solutions.
+The WASP system has been designed to be rapidly deployable using system nodes that can be installed in either fixed locations, on vehicles, trailer and man-portable tripod solutions.

-A W.A.S.P system node mast can be configured with a GPS receiver, perimeter radar sensor, surveillance cameras, flood lights, Drone RF Jammer and a public address system comprising microphones, amplifiers and loudspeakers.
+A WASP system node can be configured with a perimeter radar sensor, surveillance cameras, flood lights, Drone RF Jammer, GPS receiver and public address system.
 Based on the configuration of the system node, network and power management modules are also integrated to enable a range of wide area network connection options and the use of available powers sources at the deployment location.

-The W.A.S.P mobile network option is a secure wireless MESH Peer-to-Peer networking system that provides data and video feeds between nodes and automatic data routing based on network health.
-The mobile WASP system nodes can be set-up in about 20mins and automatically connect via the mobile network to the WASP C2 system to provide real-time situation awareness data to a operations center.
+The WASP mobile network option is a secure wireless MESH Peer-to-Peer networking system that provides data and video feeds between nodes and automatic data routing based on network health.
+The mobile WASP system nodes can be set-up in about 10mins and automatically connect via the MESH network to the WASP C2 system to provide real-time situation awareness data.

-The W.A.S.P node mast system also integrates a drone RF countermeasure as part of a mast configuration.
-The W.A.S.P RF Jamming System has been developed to specifically disrupt UAV/drone control frequencies from 300MHz to 6GHz and GNSS communications.
-The system is controlled by an operator via the network and includes control of selectable multi-channel jamming and power optimization depending on the allowable operational frequencies within the area of threat.
+The WASP node mast system also integrates a drone RF countermeasure as part of a mast configuration.
+The RF Jamming System has been developed to specifically disrupt UAV/drone control frequencies from 300MHz to 6GHz and GNSS communications.
+The system is controlled by an operator via the network and includes control of selectable multi-channel jamming and power optimisation depending on the allowable operational frequencies within the area of threat.